zooba/PTVS-wiki/Cookiecutter.md

 You can also download the latest CPython distributions from [python.org](https://www.python.org/downloads/windows/).

-Important: Restart VS after installing all the prerequisites.
+**Important**: Restart Visual Studio after installing all the prerequisites.

 ### Cookiecutter python package